Disclosure: This post contains affiliate links to Amazon. See my disclosure for details.

 5. Alphabet Printables

-I have quite a few alphabet printables on my blog, but here are is a set that is easy and fun for preschoolers.
+I have quite a few alphabet printables on my blog, but here is a set that is easy and fun for preschoolers.
 You will need Do a Dot Markers or dot stickers to fill in the circles.

 I love pulling printables out for a quick and easy activity.
 I’m always advocating for hands-on learning, but sometimes it’s nice to do a few paper activities.
 Using Do a Dot markers or dot stickers is great for hand-eye coordination and fine motor skills.